IBM/ansible-power-aix/docs/source/installation.rst

 -----------

 You can use the ``ansible-galaxy collection install`` command to install a collection built from source.
-Verion builds are available in the `builds` directory of the IBM ansible-power-aix Git repository.
+Version builds are available in the ``builds`` directory of the IBM ansible-power-aix Git repository.
 The archives can be installed locally without having to use Hub or Galaxy.